clairecoffey/clairecoffey.github.io/index.md

 - <b> Artificial Intelligence: Theory, Responsibility, and Sustainability (2023):</b> Co-designed and delivered this course for high school students.
 My sections focused on on AI for sustainable development, climate change, and AI in the Global South.
 - <b> MPhil Population Health Sciences (2023):</b> Teaching assistant on the Advanced Statistics for Epidemiology module.
 - <b> High school Computer Science (2017-2022):</b> Personalised tutoring for GCSE and A-Level; teaching computer science in schools years 7-13.

+## <center>Other Projects</center>
+- <b>Statistical Methods for Health Equity Organiser (2021-2024)</b>: [Data Science for Health Equity](https://www.datascienceforhealthequity.com/).
+Organising seminars, running a reading group, and conducting research on statistical methods for health equity.
+We run a yearly symposium on [Statistical Methods for Health Equity](https://www.datascienceforhealthequity.com/event-details/ucl-symposium-on-statistical-methods-for-health-equity).
+- <b> Reinforcement learning for healthcare</b>: Explored various reinforcement learning paradigms with a focus on offline RL and how this can be applied to the problem of multimorbidity trajectory modelling.
+Supervised by [Chris Yau](https://cwcyau.github.io/authors/admin/).
+- <b>Fairness and the bias-variance trade-off</b>: MPhil thesis, exploring bias and variance errors in ML automated decision making in the context of algorithmic fairness, using data on criminal recidivism.
+Supervised by [Neil Lawrence](https://inverseprobability.com/).
+- <b>Multi objective journey optimisation</b>: BSc thesis, created an AI journey optimisation system for autonomous vehicles with the University of Birmingham and Inventive Cogs.
+Supervised by [Dave Parker](https://www.cs.ox.ac.uk/people/david.parker/home.html).

 ## <center>Personal Interests</center>
 Singing is one of my favourite hobbies, and I am a member of [Clare Hall Choir](https://www.clarehall.cam.ac.uk/music/).
 Elsewhere, I have been a soloist, lead vocalist, backing vocalist, and chorister in genres ranging from rock to classical!